+The PERC would serve to provide a/an:

-- 5) Initiate the Program Evaluation and Reporting Committee (PERC), to aid existing and evolving data-management projects and data-sharing processes (e.g., RMIS, WMIS, Coordinated Assessments for Salmon and Steelhead project, StreamNet, Fish Passage Center) that contribute to enhancing the accessibility of priority data (both raw and synthesized) related to the Council's Program evaluation and reporting needs (e.g., producing and refining Council's HLIs report, refining Program management questions, and facilitating data sharing for program evaluation and reporting needs), staff recommends that the Council engage in a regional data management and sharing discussion through a Program Evaluation & Reporting Committee (PERC).
-The PERC would serve to provide a/an: - Update on existing data-management projects and data-sharing process that can provide access to program priority data, including current status and future development. - Understanding of current Program policy guidance regarding priority data needs for program evaluation and reporting, both current and future. - Understanding of the current and future availability and accessibility of synthesized data needed for Program evaluation and reporting data needs (e.g. HLIs, project sponsors' Annual Reports to Bonneville). - Forum to discuss current and future plans for addressing the infrastructure needed to facilitate efficient sharing of priority data including regional and program evaluation and reporting (e.g., data stewards, standardized data exchange template; regional databases or data portal; web-services), - Discuss emerging data management needs in the basin and in the program and how these may be addressed by the region and through the program (e.g. Data repository for genetics information,).
+- Confirmation of priority tasks and sideboards and schedule - Understanding our existing world by providing brief overviews of - Data-management projects and data-sharing processes that can provide access to program priority data. - Program policy guidance regarding priority data needs for program evaluation and reporting, both current and future. - Current and future availability and accessibility of synthesized data needed for Program evaluation and reporting data needs (e.g. HLIs, project sponsors' Annual Reports to Bonneville). - Discuss current and future plans for addressing the infrastructure needed to facilitate efficient sharing of priority program data (e.g., data stewards), - Discuss emerging data management needs and how these may be addressed by the region and through the program (e.g. Data repository for genetics information).